Oda clan

 The Oda clan (織田氏, Oda-shi) is a Japanese samurai family who were daimyo and an important political force in the unification of Japan in the mid-16th century.
-Though they had the climax of their fame under Oda Nobunaga and fell from the spotlight soon after, several branches of the family continued as daimyo houses until the Meiji Restoration.
-After the Meiji Restoration, all four houses of the clan were appointed Viscount in the new system of hereditary peerage.
+Though they reached the peak of their power under Oda Nobunaga and fell soon after, several branches of the family continued as daimyo houses until the Meiji Restoration.
+After the Meiji Restoration, all four heads of the houses of the clan were appointed viscounts in the new system of hereditary peerage.